openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 - Sufficient time for feedback.
 - Available by default.
 - User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/)
-  - Document detailed deltas in cluster infrastructure created by Terraform and Cluster API.
+  - Document detailed deltas in cluster infrastructure and credentials created by Terraform and Cluster API.
 - Infrastructure topology security posture review for each provider.
 - Installer image is built by copying `kube-apiserver` & `etcd` binaries from release images.
 - FIPS-compliance is confirmed, particularly in the build process and certificates for local control plane
 - Stand-alone `openshift-install destroy bootstrap` command will be able to utilize CAPI system by reloading state from disk
+- Installer debug log bundle collects controller logs and capi manifests

 #### Post-GA
 - Follow `kube-apiserver` & `etcd` pattern, and copy CAPI controller binaries from release images